 Over the last several years JIBC has been gathering input, recommendations and advice in order to develop the Indigenization Plan 2015-2020.
-JIBC worked with Transformation International to facilitate a planning session in October 2013 with the Aboriginal Education Advisory Council (AEAC) and the President, Vice-President Academic, and JIBC staff to provide input into the Indigenization Plan (Draft).
+JIBC worked with Transformation International to facilitate a planning session in October 2013 with the Indigenous Advisory Council (IAC) and the President, Vice-President Academic, and JIBC staff to provide input into the Indigenization Plan.

-The plan was notionally approved by the AEAC in May 2014 with the understanding that Indigenous community engagement would be undertaken to garner additional feedback for a final draft to be published in 2015.
+The plan was nationally approved by the IAC in May 2014 with the understanding that Indigenous community engagement would be undertaken to garner additional feedback for a final draft to be published in 2015.
 This has occured and the plan was approved at the May, 2015 meeting.

 What is Indigenization?

 At the basic level, Indigenization implies a commitment to understanding the historical, social, and economic conditions of Indigenous populations that fosters respect and understanding of the cultures, traditions, languages and protocols of Indigenous people into the work and learning environment at the JIBC.

 To operationally achieve the mandate of the Office of Indigenization several objectives have been established: